-If the wear plate (35) was removed for replacement, secure it to the back cover assembly (42) using the attaching hardware (38 and 39).
-The wear plate must be concentric to prevent binding when the back cover assembly is installed.
+If the wear plate (34) was removed for replacement, secure it to the cover plate (43) using the attaching hardware (37 and 38) at this time.
+The wear plate must be concentric to prevent binding when the back cover is installed.

-Clean any scale or debris from the contacting surfaces on the pump casing that might prevent a good seal with the back cover.
+Clean any scales or debris from the contacting surfaces on the pump casing that might prevent a good seal with the back cover.
+Replace the back cover gasket (40) and slide the back cover assembly (43) into the pump casing.
+Be sure the wear plate does not bind against the impeller.